 Many solar battery systems are versatile, meaning you can replace an old battery with a new one with relative ease.
 Just like with standard batteries, you should avoid mixing and matching the type of batteries you have in your system.
 For example, if you use lithium-ion batteries of one amp-hour capacity, don’t replace one old battery with lead-acid batteries that have a different capacity.

-The credit will decrease to 26% after 2032 and then decrease again to 22% in 2034 before expiring in 2035.
+The credit will decrease to 26% in 2033 and decrease again to 22% in 2034 before expiring in 2035.

-If you’re installing a solar battery system yourself, you’ll pay between $4,000 to $7,500 on average for the equipment alone.
+If installing a solar battery system yourself, you’ll pay between $4,000 to $7,500 on average for the equipment alone.
 However, installing a solar battery system is best left to the pros.
 Most whole-home solar battery systems require a professional installation—especially if you need to rewire your home or directly work with your electrical wiring in any way.

 There’s no question that solar batteries are a major investment.
 As such, you’ll want to find ways to reduce the cost.
 Here are a few tips for saving money on solar batteries.

-Depend on a backup battery for your medical equipment.
+Depend on a backup battery for your medical equipment

-Live in an area prone to power outages.
+Live in an area prone to power outages

-Work from home and need access to your devices and internet, rain or shine.
+Work from home and need access to your devices and internet, rain or shine

-Want to lower your carbon footprint and have a zero-energy home.
+Want to lower your carbon footprint and have a zero-energy home

-Don’t have net metering.
+Don’t have net metering

-Live off-grid and depend on backup storage.
+Live off-grid and depend on backup storage

 Net metering programs allow you to offset your utility bills, but not all states have the same net metering policies, and some states don’t offer a mandatory net metering program at all.
 A few examples of states with fewer net metering incentives include Georgia, Mississippi, Idaho, and Texas.
 You can go to the Database of State Incentives for Renewables and Energy Efficiency (DSIRE) to search for local incentives.

-Solar battery systems aren’t the only types of home power systems.
+Solar battery systems aren’t the only type of home power systems.
 Other home power systems include whole-house generators and electric vehicle (EV) charging stations.
 Unlike solar batteries that use electricity from solar systems or the grid, whole-house generators use diesel, propane, gasoline, or other fuels to power your home in an outage.
 Some EV brands allow you to use your EV battery as a backup to partially power your home in case of emergencies, but not all are interchangeable.

 Knowing the right size solar battery system you need can be a little challenging, as your energy usage can fluctuate throughout the day.
 It’s a good idea to look at your utility bills to see how much energy your home uses per month to gauge what size battery will work for your home.
 You also need to factor in whether or not you want a whole-home battery system or a partial system for critical backups.
 Most homes will need a battery capacity of around 10 kWh.